Average Salary: $51,981

-As a blacksmith, you usually have to hustle when you first start out.
-You may find that you have to create small projects like hardware, hooks and tools before you can create larger pieces such as railings.
+If you couldn't tell, blacksmiths have to hustle when first starting out.
+You may find that you have to create small projects like hardware, hooks, and tools before you can create larger pieces such as railings.
 Hopefully you can find something to hold onto while you're climbing those steps...